datchie/EVCCamia/README.md

 3. choose Delete from the drop-down menu and make sure to commit the changes.
 <img width="1490" height="597" alt="image" src="https://github.com/user-attachments/assets/14b3f113-8da5-4b93-8da0-f98fcc622340" />

+# To crete a Folder by uploading an existing folder in your computer
+If you already have a folder with files on your local computer, you can upload it directly:
+1. Navigate to your repository on GitHub.com.
+2. Click on the "Add file" dropdown menu and select "Upload files".
+3. Drag and drop the folder directly from your file explorer into the upload area in your web browser, or click "choose your files" to select the files within the folder.
+4. Add a commit message.
+5. Click "Commit changes".